lmammino/loige.co/astro/src/content/posts/2014-06-29_simple-echo-server-written-in-go-dockerized/index.md

   - server
   - go
   - docker
+description: By writing a Dockerfile we can containerize a simple Go echo server app.
+The Dockerfile installs Go, copies the server code, exposes the port, and defines the command to run the app.
+Building the Dockerfile produces an image that can be run as a container.
+The containerized Go app can then be easily distributed and run anywhere Docker is installed.
 ---

 In this post we will see how to write a (very) simple **Go server app** and how to put it into a **Docker container** and run it.